 LEADING THE WAY

-From March 1, 2021, single-use plastic straws, cutlery and stirrers will be prohibited from sale, supply or distribution in South Australia.
+From March 1, 2021, single-use plastic straws, cutlery and stirrers were prohibited from sale, supply or distribution in South Australia.
 These single-use items can be replaced with reusable and compostable alternatives.
 Exemptions apply for single-use plastic straws.

-From March 1, 2022, expanded polystyrene cups, bowls plates and clamshell containers will also be prohibited from sale, supply or distribution in South Australia.
+From March 1, 2022, expanded polystyrene cups, bowls plates and clamshell containers were also prohibited from sale, supply or distribution in South Australia.

-Oxo-degradable plastic products will also be prohibited from manufacture and production in the state.
+Oxo-degradable plastic products were also prohibited from manufacture and production in the state.
 Oxo-degradable plastic products have additives which enable the plastic to break down into tiny fragments (‘microplastics’) rather than completely decompose.

 From September 1, 2023, single-use plastic bowls and plates, plastic-stemmed cotton buds and plastic pizza savers were prohibited from sale, supply and distribution in South Australia.

 It is recognised around the world that phasing out single-use plastics is an important and achievable step in striving to reduce pollution, cut carbon emissions and protect marine life.
 Without action, the annual flow of plastic into the ocean alone will nearly triple by 2040 to 29 million metric tonnes per year, the equivalent of 50 kilograms of plastic for every metre of coastline worldwide.